 prevailing conditions.
 In South Africa, these indigenous/traditional

-diversify farming systems, increase income and improve human nutrition
+farming systems, increase income and improve human nutrition and health.

-and health.
-Often indigenous and traditional vegetables can be
+Often indigenous and traditional vegetables can be cultivated without

-cultivated without requiring expensive external resources, such as
+requiring expensive external resources, such as irrigation and

-The ARC was involved in various breeding initiatives to create diversity in the indigenous vegetable germplasm.
+The ARC was involved in various breeding initiatives to create diversity in indigenous vegetable germplasm.
 The first step for the breeding program is to determine the genetic diversity of the germplasm, using agro-morphological descriptors and molecular markers.
 The species currently used in the breeding program are amaranth (thepe or imbuya), spider flower (lerotho or bangala), cowpea (dinawa) and jute (delele or gyxe).
-The ARC-VOP is also involved in a project that aims at facilitating the establishment of a commercial scale seed production unit to produce indigenous vegetable seed for a potential growing indigenous vegetable market.

 PUBLICATIONS AND PRESENTATIONS